Kobryn: Middle Ages and early modern era

 In the 10th century, the area became part of the emerging Polish state under first ruler Mieszko I of Poland.
-Later, the area was part of the Kievan Rus' and the Kingdom of Galicia–Volhynia.
+Later, the area became part of Kievan Rus', the Principality of Volhynia, and the Kingdom of Galicia–Volhynia.
 Kobryn was first mentioned in 1287.
-In the early 14th century the town formed part of the Grand Duchy of Lithuania, after the Union of Krewo (1385) in the Polish–Lithuanian Union.
+In the early 14th century, the town formed part of the Grand Duchy of Lithuania, after the Union of Krewo (1385) in the Polish–Lithuanian union.
 It became the capital of a feudal principality within the Polish–Lithuanian realm, existing from 1387 to 1518.
-In 1500, princess Anna Kobryńska founded the Catholic church of the Assumption of the Virgin Mary.
-After 1518, Kobryn was ruled by Queen Bona Sforza, who contributed to its development and visited it several times.
+Starting from the 14th century, an Orthodox monastery functioned in Kobryn.
+The city's owners, the Kobrynski family, descended from Lithuanian grand duke Algirdas.
+In 1500, a princess, Anna Kobryńska, founded the Catholic church of the Assumption of the Virgin Mary.
+After 1518, Kobryn was ruled by Polish queen Bona Sforza, who contributed to its development and visited it several times.

-A seat of a powiat, in between 1589 and 1766 it was a royal city of the Polish–Lithuanian Commonwealth, located on Magdeburg Law.
+Starting from the early 16th century, Kobryn belonged to the Podlachian, and later to the Berestia Voivodeships.
+The seat of a powiat, from 1589 to 1766 it was a royal city of the Polish–Lithuanian Commonwealth and was given Magdeburg rights.
 This allowed for a large number of Jews to settle in the area following the 16th century.
 The Jewish population in 1900 was 6,738.
 In Kobryń was held the county Sejmik of the Mozyrz County during the Russian occupation of Mozyrz in 1659.
-In the years 1774–1784 a canal was built connecting the Mukhavets River with the Pina River, named the Royal Canal after Polish King Stanisław August Poniatowski, who opened it, and as a result a water route was created connecting the Baltic Sea and the Black Sea.
+During the 17th century, the local Orthodox monastery was transferred to the Catholic Church.
+In 1774–1784, a canal was built connecting the Mukhavets River with the Pina River, named the Royal Canal after Polish king Stanisław August Poniatowski, who opened it, and as a result a water route was created connecting the Baltic Sea and the Black Sea.